-Moist areas rich in sweat glands, including the armpits (trichobacteriosis axilla) as well as the pubic region (trichobacteriosis pubiana) are preferred sites for these bacteria.
+Moist areas rich in sweat glands, including the armpits (trichobacteriosis axilla) and the pubic region (trichobacteriosis pubiana), are preferred sites for these bacteria.

 Trichomycosis axilla is a superficial bacterial infection of the axillary hair.
 Corynebacteria produce a cement-like substance, which facilitates bacterial adherence to hair.

-Electron microscopy shows the destruction of the hair cuticle, as well as superficial portions of the hair cortex.
+Electron microscopy shows the destruction of the hair cuticle and superficial portions of the hair cortex.
 The musty odor is due to the ability of Corynebacteria to metabolize testosterone and other hormones found in apocrine sweat into various malodorous compounds.

-Different types of Corynebacteria produce different pigments, including yellow (trichomycosis axilaris flavus), red (trichomycosis axilaris rubra), and black (trichomycosis axilaris nigra).
+Different types of Corynebacteria produce different pigments, including yellow (trichomycosis axillaries flavus), red (trichomycosis axillaries Rubra), and black (trichomycosis axillaries nigra).

 Trichobacteriosis is treatable.
 The infection can clear up in a few weeks with proper administration and good hygiene.
-Before applying any method of treatment, you should shave the hair in the affected area.
+Before applying any treatment method, you should shave the hair in the affected area.

 After trichobacteriosis is diagnosed, doctors may prescribe topical antibiotics.
 Your doctor may prescribe clindamycin or erythromycin lotion.
-Apply these creams to the affected area twice a day for up to two weeks.
+Apply these creams to the affected area twice daily for up to two weeks.

 You may also receive benzoyl peroxide gel or lotion.
 These ointments can cause skin irritation.

-If topical antibiotics don’t work, your doctor might prescribe an erythromycin pill.
+If topical antibiotics do not work, your doctor might prescribe an erythromycin pill.
 You must take these supplements daily for up to two weeks.

-If symptoms don’t go away, talk to your doctor for more tests and different treatment recommendations.
+If symptoms do not go away, talk to your doctor for more tests and different treatment recommendations.